Table of Contents

 - Revenue cycle continuity.
 Timely filing windows protected.
 837/835 flows tested in parallel for at least one full billing cycle before cutover.

 - Post-launch monitoring.
-A 60-day watch on documentation completion rates, AR aging, and denial codes against pre-migration baseline.
+A 60-day watch on documentation completion rates, AR aging, and denial codes against the pre-migration baseline.

 The Part 2 Problem Nobody Wants to Talk About

 What does this have to do with an EMR migration?
 Everything.
-If you are moving SUD records out of CareLogic into Kipu, or from BestNotes into Sunwave, every consent form, every disclosure log, and every breach notification trail must survive the cutover intact.
-The HHS fact sheet is explicit that the HIPAA Breach Notification Rule now applies to breaches of Part 2 records.
+If your team is moving SUD records out of CareLogic into Kipu, or from BestNotes into Sunwave, every consent form, disclosure log, and breach notification trail must survive the cutover intact.
 A botched migration that exposes SUD records is now both a HIPAA event and a Part 2 event, with OCR on both sides of the desk.
+Operators in Tennessee, Utah, Florida, Arizona, Colorado, Texas, and North Carolina, the states where AHS sees the most concentrated behavioral health M&A activity, should treat February 16, 2026 as the hard floor under any EMR transition plan.

 Vendor Selection and the CEO's Real Job

-Once the documentation standard is set, the vendor question gets simpler.
-Some platforms were built for outpatient therapy practices and bolt awkwardly onto residential and PHP (ASAM 2.5, which is outpatient) workflows.
-Others were built around SUD residential and detox and require workarounds for high-volume outpatient mental health.
-CEOs of PE-backed platforms in Colorado and Texas, where the OHSU data shows the heaviest PE concentration, are increasingly running formal vendor evaluations with their MSO before issuing a single MSA.
+Once the operator sets the documentation standard, the vendor question gets simpler.
+Some platforms were built for outpatient therapy practices and bolt awkwardly onto residential and medically managed residential withdrawal management (ASAM Level 3.7 in the 4th Edition).
+Others were built around SUD residential and withdrawal management and require workarounds for high-volume outpatient mental health.
+Note that PHP (ASAM Level 2.5) is an outpatient level of care, not residential.
+Vendors who blur that distinction in configuration will create billing and licensure exposure downstream.

-The macro pressure is not going away.
-AcademyHealth, summarizing the literature, noted that approximately 60% of all PE deals since 2018 have involved behavioral health organizations.
-Investors expect standardized reporting across the portfolio within months of close.
-CEOs who walk into that conversation without a documented EMR consolidation plan lose credibility with the board fast.
+CEOs of PE-backed platforms in Colorado, Texas, and North Carolina, where the OHSU data shows private-equity penetration above 20% of mental health facilities, are increasingly running formal vendor evaluations with their MSO partner before issuing a single MSA.
+Boards expect standardized reporting across the portfolio within months of close.
+CEOs who walk into that board conversation without a documented EMR consolidation plan lose credibility fast.
 The ones who walk in with a Situation Room framework, a named operational partner, a chart migration timeline, and a Part 2 compliance plan keep the conversation about growth instead of risk.

 Frequently asked questions